jbcodeforce/flink-studies/docs/coding/table-api.md

 # Table API

 ???- info "Update"
-    Created 10/2024
+    Created 10/2024 - Updated 10/28/24.

 ## Concepts

-The TableAPI is the lower level API used for doing Flink SQL.
+The [TableAPI](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/overview/) is the lower level API used for doing Flink SQL.
 So it is possible to use it in Java or Python to do the stream processing.
 The Table is an encapsulation of a stream or a physical table, and so streaming processing implementation is programming against tables.

+In the context of **Confluent Cloud**, TableAPI is a client-side library to interact with the Flink engine running on the cloud.
+It submits `Statements` and retrieves `StatementResults`.
+The provided Confluent plugin injects Confluent-specific components for setting the TableEnvironment without the need for a local Flink cluster.
+By adding the confluent-flink-table-api-java-plugin dependency, Flink internal components such as CatalogStore, Catalog, Planner, Executor, and configuration are managed by the plugin and fully integrate with Confluent Cloud.

 ## Getting Started

-Create a maven project and add the flink table api dependencies.
-See [the pom.xml in flink-sql-demos/02-table-api-java](https://github.com/jbcodeforce/flink-studies/tree/master/flink-sql-demos/02-table-api-java).
+Create a maven project and add the flink table api, and Kafka client dependencies.
+See [the pom.xml in flink-java/table-api](https://github.com/jbcodeforce/flink-studies/tree/master/flink-java/table-api) folder.

+When using Confluent Cloud, be sure to define a `cloud.properties` file with the needed properties, such as the flink api key, the environment and compute pool.
+Do not commit this file into git repo.
+As an alternate environment variables can be used.

 ### Java

 Any main function needs to connect to the Flink environment.
-ConfluentAPI offers a way to read cloud client properties so the deployed Flink application on-premises or within a k8s as pod, can access the Job and Task managers:
+ConfluentAPI offers a way to read cloud client properties so the deployed Flink application on-premises or within a k8s as pod, can access the Job and Task managers running in the Confluent Cloud compute pools:

 ```java
 import io.confluent.flink.plugin.ConfluentSettings;